wgoulaart/FreeCodeCamp/README.md

 # FreeCodeCamp Challenges
 ### Hello everyone!
-My intention with this repository is share my codes that I am solving at courses in [**FreeCodeCamp**](https://www.freecodecamp.com/) for purposes that I can share my solutions developed.
+My intention with this repository is share the codes that I am solving on courses at [**FreeCodeCamp**](https://www.freecodecamp.com/), for purposes that I can share my solutions developed.in order to share the solutions that I have developed.

 ## Front End Development Certification
   * [x] Basic JavaScript